Heiligenburg Castle: Construction

 Before the castle was built, the Heiligenberg belonged to nobility, especially the viscounts (Vizegrafen) of Felsberg, who lived in the Felsburg castle at Felsberg.
 In the 12th century, the Thuringian and Hessian Landgraves argued with the Archbishop of Mainz over possession of the hill.
 Archbischop Conrad I constructed strong fortification on the Heiligenberg between 1180 and 1186 as protection against Louis III, Landgrave of Thuringia.
-Shortly after the building of the castle there was bitter fighting, because the fort lay strategically between Felsberg, Gudensberg, and Melsungen, and combined they threaten the strongly-fortified Fritzlar, which was the centre of the Electorate of Mainz power in North Hesse and the geographical heart of the Landgraviate of Hesse.
+Shortly after the building of the castle there was bitter fighting, because the fort lay strategically between Felsberg, Gudensberg, and Melsungen, and combined they threatened the strongly-fortified Fritzlar, which was the centre of the Electorate of Mainz power in North Hesse and the geographical heart of the Landgraviate of Hesse.
 In 1193 a knight named Heinrich von Heiligenberg is documented, who was probably an offspring of the nobles from Uttershausen (close to Wabern), and from 1196 until their demise in 1263, the family Isfried von Heiligenberg were castellans (Burgmannen) of the castle and had to protect it in the name of Mainz.

 Felsberg (middle), Heiligenberg (right), Eppenberg Charterhouse (lower middle right) – Figure from Topographia Hassiae by Matthäus Merian 1655.

 Destruction, reconstruction and decay

-In 1232, Conrad of Thuringia, who since 1231 had been responsible for the hessian lands of the Landgraves of Thuringia, conquered and destroyed the town of Fritzlar as well as Heiligenburg Castle.
+In 1232, Conrad of Thuringia, who since 1231 had been responsible for the Hessian lands of the Landgraves of Thuringia, conquered and destroyed the town of Fritzlar as well as Heiligenburg Castle.
 In 1247 the castle was reconstructed by Mainz castellans from Wolfershausen.
 In 1273 the castle was destroyed again by Henry I, Landgrave of Hesse.
 The castle was not immediately restored and lay in ruins for many years.

 From 1401 to 1403, Landgrave Hermann II built a smaller castle on Heiligenberg.
 This building stood until 1471, when the landgrave's nephew, Landgrave Louis II charged the nearby Eppenberg Charterhouse with the care of the castle.
 The landgrave ordered that the monks should pray for the castle's soul at least one a week in the church on the hill.
 Nevertheless, the wall of the castle and the chapel soon fell into decay.
 In the 15th century, the church was documented as a chapel.